Purchasing million dollar life insurance policies is a snap

 One policy would be a 10 year term policy for $2,000,000 and another for $1,000,000 with a term period of 20 years.
 After the first policy drops off after 10 years, you would still have the second policy for the next 10 years.
 This way you are not paying for the full $3,000,000 for the full 20 year period.
 Laddering your policies can work for anyone, not just people looking for high face amounts in the millions.
 That is the good part about low cost Term life insurance.

 Your health history will be the single most important factor deciding your rates

 If you are in good health, you will be able to qualify for the very best rates.
 If you have any health conditions a medical pre-screen can filter out what company would be best for you.
 The rate classes are normally referred to as “Preferred Plus”, Preferred” “Standard Plus” and “Standard”.
 For more information on the rate classifications, check out our very informative blog post “rate classifications“.
 Let’s check out some rates for our 30 year old male again with a $1,000,000 face amount.

 This illustration with be for 20 years and see how they fluctuate between health classes.
 You will see how million dollar term quotes can go from one extreme to another.
 When people are in poor health, they will be placed in a high risk life insurance classification.

 Standard Plus – $669.23

 Standard – $794.99

 Let’s include three table ratings also.
-The table rating scale runs from letter B – J depending on how poor your health is.
+The table rating scale runs all the way from the letter B – J mainly based on your health